openplans/ponyexpress/README.md

 * Add the app URL to your GitHub project WebHooks
 * Open the app in your non-legacy browser
 * Listen to the coder sounds when people push to the project

+## How do I add my sound? ##
+Edit sounds.json and add your GitHub username as the key and a url to a MP3 as the value.